Gertrude Sumner Ely

 Gertrude Sumner Ely (September 20, 1876 – October 15, 1970) was an American philanthropist, based in Philadelphia.
 She was decorated for her bravery during World War I.

 Early life

-Gertrude Sumner Ely was born September 20, 1876, in Altoona, Pennsylvania, the second daughter of Theodore Newell Ely (1846–1916) and Henrietta Van Siden Brandes Ely.
+Gertrude Sumner Ely was born September 20, 1876, in Altoona, Pennsylvania, the second daughter of Theodore Newell Ely (1846–1916) and Henrietta Van Sidden Brandes Ely.
 Her father was a railroad executive, as vice president of the Pennsylvania Railroad; he was also director of the Pennsylvania Academy of the Fine Arts.
 Her mother died in 1880; her stepmother, Susanna Wierman, died in 1904.
 Her older sister Katrina Ely Tiffany (1875–1927) and her younger sister Henrietta Brandes Ely were also active in suffrage and war work.
 Gertrude Ely graduated from The Baldwin School in 1895 and from Bryn Mawr College in 1899.

 Career

 World War I

 Mary Noel Arrowsmith and Gertrude Sumner Ely at Field Hospital No. 3., Froissy, May 7, 1918.

 During World War I Ely and her sister Henrietta worked with the YMCA and the American Red Cross in France, with Gertrude Ely operating a canteen near the front.
 Her work was explained in Katherine Mayo's 1920 account of the YMCA's contributions in the war:Gertrude Ely had a flivver, lucky woman.
 Into that flivver, on the word to move, she packed a lot of rations, a cook-stove, a boiler, chocolate, a fiddle, some maps, a Y red triangle sign, writing paper, pens, ink, candles, her own bedroll, a lot of useful odds and ends, and all the cigarettes that room remained for.
 Then she started out a little ahead of the column.She was believed to be the first American woman to cross the Rhine into Germany after the signing of the armistice.
 She received the Croix de Guerre, twice, for bravery under fire.
 Ely was captain of a women's baseball team that played US army units in occupied Germany in 1919.
 She shared a place of honor in a 1919 parade in New York, with fellow YMCA war workers Mary Noel Arrowsmith, Frances Gulick, Ethel Creighton Torrance, and Marjorie Skelding.